MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/ios-privacy-preferences.md

 - Version 1.17 and later of Visio Viewer for iOS.

 > [!NOTE]
-> - These preference settings also apply to Version 1.17 and later of Visio Viewer for iOS.
-> - For information about similar settings for Office on computers running macOS, see [Use preferences to manage privacy controls for Office for Mac](mac-privacy-preferences.md)
+> For information about similar settings for Office on computers running macOS, see [Use preferences to manage privacy controls for Office for Mac](mac-privacy-preferences.md)

 ## Setting device preferences